syedur-rahman/ansible-role-vrf-command/README.md

 ```

 The data structure returns a list of values.
-Within each list are three keys.
+Within each list item are three keys.

 - `command` - The show command that was run against the network device.
 - `failed` - Boolean where `true` is command failed and `false` is command executed successfully.